instantlinux/apicrud/README.md

 Skip the kubernetes / python / React.js learning curve and put your ideas in production!

-The _apicrud_ framework was created to make it far easier to get started on full-stack development of REST-based services ranging from a simple CLI wrapper for queries of local APIs to full web-scale consumer-facing applications.
+The _apicrud_ framework makes it far easier to get started on full-stack development of REST-based services, ranging from a simple CLI wrapper for queries of local APIs to full web-scale consumer-facing applications running on kubernetes.

 The essential components of a modern full-stack application include a back-end API server, a front-end UI server, a database, a memory-cache and a background worker for performing actions such as emailing, photo uploading or report generation.
 The challenge of setting up CI testing and microservice deployment is usually daunting; this repo addresses all of those issues by providing a fully-working example you can set up and start modifying in minutes.
 No prior experience is required.